Flensburg: Early modern times

-History as a German town
+Prussian and German rule

 Between 1460 and 1864, Flensburg was, after Copenhagen, the Kingdom of Denmark's second-biggest port, but it passed to the Kingdom of Prussia after the Second Schleswig War in 1864.
 The Battle of Flensburg was fought on February 6, 1864: near the city a small Hungarian mounted regiment chased a Danish infantry and Dragoon regiment.
 At the election for the North German Reichstag in 1867, there had still been a Danish majority in Flensburg, and it continued until around 1880.
 However, thereafter, the majority shifted partly due to immigration of workers from other parts of Germany and because the bureaucracy was largely replaced with Germans from the south.
 Today, a sizable Danish community remains in the town.
 Some estimates put the percentage of Flensburgers who belong to it as high as 25%; other estimates put it much lower.
 The SSW political party representing the minority usually gains 20–25% of the votes in local elections, but not all its voters are Danes.
 Before 1864, Danes consisted of the vast majority, which belonged to what is now the minority; even today there are many Danish surnames in the Flensburg telephone directory (Asmussen, Claussen, Jacobsen, Jensen, Petersen, etc.).
 However, the upper classes at that time, comprising merchants, bureaucrats, academics, and the clergy, were predominantly German.

 On 1 April 1889, Flensburg became an independent city (kreisfreie Stadt) within the Province of Schleswig-Holstein, and at the same time still kept its status as seat of the Flensburg district.
 In 1920, the League of Nations decided that the matter of the German–Danish border would be settled by a vote.
 As a result of the plebiscite, and the way the voting zones were laid out, some of Flensburg's northern neighbourhoods were ceded to Denmark, whereas Flensburg as a whole voted by a large margin to stay in Germany.

 In return for this pro-German vote, Flensburg was given a large hall, the "Deutsches Haus", which the government endowed as "thanks for German loyalty".

+World War II

 During the Second World War, the town was left almost unscathed by the air raids that devastated other German cities.
 But in 1943, 20 children died when a nursery school was bombed, and shortly after the war ended, an explosion at a local munitions storage site claimed many victims.
+Four prisoners of war (two Norwegians, one Australian, and one New Zealander) who took part in the Great Escape from the Stalag Luft III POW camp were captured by the Germans in the city, and later murdered in another location.